 Chunfu Zhang obtained his PhD degree in 2002 from Chinese Academy of Sciences (ACS).
 During the next two years, he became Assistant Professor/Associate Professor in Shanghai Institute of Applied Physics of CAS.
 In 2004, he joined German Cancer Research Center (DKFZ) as a guest scientist.
 In 2007, he conducted postdoctoral study in UT Southwestern Medical Center.
 He joined the Med-X Research Institute, Shanghai Jiao Tong University in 2008.
 Currently he is Professor in School of Biomedical Engineering, SJTU.
-He has published more than 50 peer-reviewed papers, including ACS Nano, Cancer Research, Biomaterials, Radiology, Advanced Functional Materials, ACS Applied Materials & Interfaces and Nanoscale.
-The main research topics in his group include design of multimodal probes for theranostic of cancers and stem cell tracking in vivo.
+He has published more than 100 peer-reviewed papers, including Advanced Science, ACS Nano, Cancer Research, Biomaterials, Radiology, Advanced Functional Materials, ACS Applied Materials & Interfaces.
+My research interests mainly focus on multimodal molecular imaging probes for tumor theranostics and nuclear medicine for early diagnosis of cancers.

 Dr. Lichi Zhang is a tenure-track Assistant Professor in the Institute for Medical Imaging Technology, School of Biomedical Engineering.
 He received the Bachelor degree in Network Engineering from Beijing University of Posts and Telecommunications, and the Ph.D. degree in Computer Science from University of York, UK.
 Then he was working as a PostDoc researcher in Med-X Research Institute of Shanghai Jiao Tong University, and the BRIC of University of North Carolina at Chapel Hill.
 He started to join School of Biomedical Engineering, Shanghai Jiao Tong University in 2017.